Georgetown University Georgetown University Logo Berkley Center Berkley Center Logo

 Our U.S. national discourse can feel stuck, divisive, and at times, intolerant.
 In the midst of this, young voices can offer new perspectives, honest feedback, and refreshing wisdom.
 Social healing requires dialogue, exposure to difference, the generous art of offering questions, and deep listening to wisdom from across generations.
 Such shared experiences can illuminate a path out of entrenched polarization and toward a generative narrative of our time.

-This unique gathering, co-hosted by On Being and Georgetown University, seeks to break the mold of our divisive national discourse by amplifying young voices and fostering intergenerational dialogue in the heart of Washington, DC.
-In a post-election landscape, this initiative invites participants to explore what it means to be a young person in America today.
+This unique gathering, co-hosted by On Being and Georgetown University, sought to break the mold of our divisive national discourse by amplifying young voices and fostering intergenerational dialogue in the heart of Washington, DC.
+In a post-election landscape, this initiative invited participants to explore what it means to be a young person in America today.

-The evening will open with short scenes shared by intergenerational conversation pairs.
-These are an outcome of In Your Shoes, a signature program of Georgetown University’s Laboratory for Global Performance and Politics, which employs techniques rooted in theatrical performance to promote deep listening and empathy, bringing participants of diverse backgrounds into mutually respectful creative exchange.
+The evening opened with short scenes shared by three intergenerational conversation pairs: Bilquisu (“Billie”) Abdullah (C'25) and Luis Cardona; Gillian Huebner and Sayed Erfan Nabizada; and Lyndi Tsering (G’23) and Mattito Watson.
+These conversations were an outcome of In Your Shoes, a signature program of Georgetown University’s Laboratory for Global Performance and Politics, which employs techniques rooted in theatrical performance to promote deep listening and empathy, bringing participants of diverse backgrounds into mutually respectful creative exchange.

 Participants